Life as a tortuga is good. I’ve got everything I need, and it’s always with me. My driver is learning from me … simplicity, yet lacking nothing.

 We just look like any clean and polished truck and camper … new-ish … nothing hanging from it … no slide-outs, no generator or other equipment.
 Just like locals heading out for the weekend.

-Our accommodations are a spacious ninety, yes 90, square feet of living quarters.
+Our accommodations are a spacious ninety, yes 90, square feet of living quarters (that’s around 9 square meters).
 Well, actually a little more, as the extended cab in our truck has storage space under the back seat.

 We’re maneuverable too!
 We’re a long-bed truck, with a short turning radius.
 4×4 of course, good for the back roads in any weather … good for the beach … and good on the highway.
 Any place a truck can go, we go too.